Lulu Mall, Kochi

-The entire project, consisting of the shopping mall with four customized shopping levels and a 5-star hotel, was designed by the UK based architectural firm Atkins.
+The entire project, consisting of the shopping mall with four customized shopping levels and a hotel, was designed by the UK based architectural firm Atkins.
 The construction contract of the project was awarded to Shapoorji Pallonji, an Indian conglomerate.
 The 5-star business hotel located within the campus of the mall is operated by Marriott Hotels & Resorts.

 With an average daily footfall of more than 80,000, it is one of the most visited places in Kerala.
-By 2021, eight years from the opening, LuLu Mall Kochi has been visited by 150 million people and had witnessed the entry of 2 million vehicles.
+By 2023, ten years from the opening, LuLu Mall Kochi had been visited by 250 million people and 3 million vehicles.

 The estimated cost for this project was more than ₹1600 crore.
 The property is owned and managed by Abu Dhabi based LuLu Group International.
-The shops and restaurants in LuLu Mall are franchised via Lulu Group’s own retail operations company called Tablez.
+The shops and restaurants in LuLu Mall are franchised via Lulu Group's own retail operations company called Tablez.
 The head office building of Lulu group in India is located adjacent to the mall and hotel campus.